In an effort to limit the spread of the Coronavirus (COVID-19), Historic Westwood is currently closed to the public

 Museum House | Gardens | Art Gallery | Event Venue

-A visit to Historic Westwood is a connection to the rich history of Knoxville through beauty, nature, and shared stories.
-Built in 1890 as a “wedding promise” from John Edwin Lutz to his wife, Ann Adelia Armstrong Lutz, a prominent Tennessee artist from one of Knoxville’s founding families.
+A visit to Historic Westwood is a connection to the rich, artistic history of Knoxville.
+The residence was built in 1890 for John Lutz and his wife, Ann Adelia Armstrong Lutz, a prominent Tennessee artist from one of Knoxville’s founding families.
 Listed on the National Register of Historic Places, the residence is a rare example of Queen Anne and Richardsonian Romanesque architectural styles.
-Today, visitors can enjoy complimentary tours of the main rooms led by trained volunteer docents.
-Experience grand Gilded Age architecture and interiors, a large collection of art by Adelia Lutz (in her original studio), several works by other prominent female artists, a stunning collection of antique slag glass lamps from the Coates collection, and beautiful gardens.
+Rare still, the home was designed with a beautiful, grand studio space in which Adelia could pursue and display her art.
+Today, visitors can enjoy tours of the main rooms led by trained volunteer docents.
+Experience the grand Gilded Age architecture and interiors, a large collection of art by Adelia Lutz, several works by other prominent female artists (including Cynthia Markert and Eugenia Dulin), a stunning collection of antique slag glass lamps from the Coates collection, and beautiful gardens.
 Historic Westwood makes an extraordinary setting for private events.

 3425 KINGSTON PIKE